Magnitude 5.9 earthquake strikes southwestern Iran | Science-Environment

 Magnitude 5.9 earthquake strikes southwestern Iran

-A magnitude 5.9 earthquake has struck southwestern Iran along the Persian Gulf.
-There were no immediate reports of damage or injuries from the temblor Sunday.
+State TV shared mobile phone pictures of cracked and collapsed walls in the area of the port city of Bandar Genaveh, the temblor's epicentre.
+People rushed into the streets of the city as the quakes struck, IRNA said.

-Iranian state television alerted on its broadcast, saying it was a 5.9 magnitude.
-A second aftershock quake of 4.5 magnitude followed it.
+A video shot by a bystander at an industrial site near Bandar Genaveh appeared to show landslides in nearby foothills.
+Iranian media widely rebroadcast the footage.

-The US Geological Survey called it a 5.8 magnitude earthquake, located at the port city of Bandar Genaveh.
-It described its depth at 10 kilometers (6.2 miles).
+Three aftershocks of magnitude 4 followed the initial quake, the report said, as well as other weaker ones.
+The U.S. Geological Survey called the initial temblor a 5.8 magnitude earthquake.
+It said its depth was 10 kilometres (6.2 miles).
 A magnitude 5 earthquake can cause considerable damage.
-Such shallow earthquakes as Sunday's also have broader damage.
+Such shallow earthquakes as Sunday's also can result in broader damage.

-That's some 100 kilometers (60 miles) from Iran's Bushehr nuclear power plant.
+The quake was some 100 kilometres (60 miles) from Iran's Bushehr nuclear power plant.
+There was no immediate report on the plant, though the facility was constructed to withstand earthquakes up to magnitude 8.
 Iran is on major seismic faults and experiences one earthquake a day on average.
 In 2003, a magnitude 6.6 earthquake flattened the historic city of Bam, killing 26,000 people.

 A magnitude 7 earthquake that struck western Iran in 2017 killed more than 600 people and injured more than 9,000.